ehForwarderBot/efb-qq-slave/doc/CoolQ_en-US.rst

 * Q - Why can't I send images to QQ from master channel(Telegram)?

   A - If you are using CoolQ Air, due to technical barriers CoolQ is unable to send images directly to QQ.
-Please change the ``is_pro`` to true and ``upload_to_smms`` to false in order to send images via links.
+Please change the ``is_pro`` to false and ``upload_to_smms`` to true in order to send images via links.

 * Q - Why can't I send/receive audio？

-  A - Currently we have no intention to develop that，please leave feedback on `this Github Issue <https://github.com/milkice233/efb-qq-slave/issues/1>`_ if you are eager for this feature
+  A - Currently we have no intention to develop that, please leave feedback on `this Github Issue <https://github.com/milkice233/efb-qq-slave/issues/1>`_ if you are eager for this feature

 * Q - What's the differences between CoolQ Air and Pro?